obsidianmd/obsidian-help/en/Obsidian/Early access versions.md

 ## Report issues and other feedback

-If you discover an issue in an early access versions, consider reporting it to the Obsidian team.

-Before you report an issue, refer to the [List of known issues and planned improvements](https://forum.obsidian.md/t/list-of-known-issues-and-planned-improvements/14286) to see if someone has already reported it.
+If you discover an issue in an early access version, consider reporting it to the Obsidian team.
+Before you report an issue, search the [forum](https://forum.obsidian.md/) or Discord to see if someone has already reported it.

-To report an issue, please use one of the following channels:
+To report an issue, use one of the following channels:

 - On Discord, report the issue in the respective `#insider-release` channel.
 - In the forum, create a new topic under [Bug reports](https://forum.obsidian.md/c/bug-reports/7).

 When you report an issue, include the build version and the OS you're running it on.
 You can find the build version under **Settings → About → App → Current version**.

-## Change back to public versions on desktop
+## Switch back to public versions on desktop

-To change back to using public versions (not early access) on desktop:
+To switch back to using public versions (not early access) on desktop:

 1. Disable early access versions.
    1. Open **Settings**.